laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 6. Apply changes, and your set!

-In order to update the list, there is a stopwatch next to the newly added list.
-Clicking on it, then pressing ```Update now``` will force an update of the filter list.
-Although, uBlock Origin will automatically refresh the filter list once a day, so you could also just wait it out.
+uBlock Origin will automatically refresh the filter list once a day, so you'll always have up-to-date filters.
+If you want to force an update of the filter list, pressing the stopwatch next to the newly added list, then pressing ```Update now``` will achieve that.

 ### Additional list(s)